kerivin/kerivin.github.io/_posts/2024-10-18-imposing-morality-hacksaw-ridge-vs-generation-kill.md

 The beginning might scare you off — you just watch a bunch of idiots and wonder why the hell you should be interested.
 The more you watch, the more you realize: they're not just a bunch of idiots, they're very different people.
 It's a career for someone, a morbid desire to see deaths for someone else, a way to get out of poverty for others, somebody just didn't really think through before joining...
 They're racist and homophobic, but at the same time funny, pragmatic and kind.
 It's a weird mix of all types of people you could imagine that somehow ended up working together.

 They begin as confident jerks making insulting jokes about literally everything.
 Episode by episode you see their armor breaks a bit more.
-They hide their soul from each other, because it would be too traumatizing to show any sign of fragility.
+They hide their souls from each other, because it would be too traumatizing to show any sign of fragility.
 And they go so far in hiding that half of them have a mental breakdown.

 Sometimes they ask questions, but they don't speak much about them.
 'How did that happen that we left our ammo but destroyed a local school?'